dan-k-k/Poker-GTO-Bot/README.md

 Goals include: Debugging -> enhanced GTO convergence -> multi-way action (currently trains for heads-up) -> integration with a greedy exploiter layer that looks closer at opponent stats -> make playable online – anyone can practise and discover their own hidden tendencies.

+Delete all files in the training_output folder if you would like to train from zero.

 ## Quick Start

 ```bash